-Muslims across the world mark start of holy month of Ramadan
+Holy month of Ramadan begins for Muslims across the world

 In Indonesia, home to the world’s largest Muslim population, worshippers flooded mosques for evening prayers after authorities declared that several Islamic astronomy observer teams had sighted the crescent moon in different regions.
 Muslim authorities in Saudi Arabia and several other Middle Eastern countries have also announced that Ramadan will begin Wednesday night.

-It was during Ramadan more than 1,400 years ago that Muslims believe God began revealing the Quran to the Prophet Muhammad.
+Muslims believe God began revealing the Quran to the Prophet Muhammad during Ramadan more than 1,400 years ago.

-The fast is one of the five pillars of Islam and is required for all Muslims, though exceptions are made for young children, those who are ill and women who are pregnant, breastfeeding or menstruating.
+The fast is one of the five pillars of Islam and is required for all Muslims, though exceptions are made for young children and the sick, as well as women who are pregnant, breastfeeding or menstruating.
 Travelers are also exempt, including athletes attending tournaments away from home.

 Those observing the fast must refrain from eating, drinking, smoking and sexual intercourse from sunrise to sunset.
-They are also encouraged to refrain from cursing, fighting, gossip or road rage.
+They are also encouraged to refrain from cursing, fighting, gossip or road rage throughout the holy month.

 Many Muslims, particularly those who live in the U.S. and Europe, are accepting and welcoming of others around them who are not observing Ramadan.
 They also are not expecting shorter work hours, as is the case in the public sector across much of the Arab world during Ramadan.